 Student loans are limited to students enrolling in and attending a recognized full-time post-secondary level program leading to a formal credential.
-As such, UBC Extended Learning full-time certificate programs may be eligible for student loan funding.
 Part-time programs, due to their duration and course load, are not eligible for student loans at this time.

 Fees made payable to UBC Extended Learning are subject to tax with the following exceptions: